Manila hostage crisis: Investigations by the Philippine government

 The report also recommended administrative or criminal charges for 15 individuals and organizations, including Manila mayor Alfredo Lim, vice-mayor Isko Moreno, Ombudsman, Merceditas Gutierrez, Deputy Ombudsman Emilio Gonzales III, government undersecretary Rico Puno, retired Philippine National Police chief director general Jesus Verzosa, National Capital Region Police Office director Leocadio Santiago Jr., Manila Police District chief superintendent Rodolfo Magtibay, MPD hostage negotiator Orlando Yebra, SWAT Colonel Nelson Yabut and commander Santiago Pascual, journalists Erwin Tulfo and Mike Rogas, and three broadcasting networks.

 On March 31, 2011, Deputy Ombudsman Gonzales was dismissed by President Aquino for his "inordinate and unjustified delay" in handling Mendoza's appeal.
 Gonzales was the first individual to receive direct sanction from the Philippine government in connection with the incident.
 He appealed the decision, claiming that he was "prejudged guilty before the investigation started".
 In January 2014, the Supreme Court declared Gonzales' dismissal unconstitutional for violating the independence of the Office of the Ombudsman as provided by the Constitution.

+On December 14, 2011, Merceditas Gutierrez affirmed the original 2009 ruling that led to the firing of Rolando Mendoza and four other officers for grave misconduct.
+The remaining officers filed a motion for reconsideration to the Court of Appeals, which was denied in January 2013.